 4. Light Scolding

-If you find our cat inside the crib, immediately take it out and give it a firm “No,” before placing the cat in a place it’s allowed to be, like the comfortable bed we mentioned in the last step.
+If you find your cat inside the crib, immediately take it out and give it a firm “No,” before placing the cat in a place it’s allowed to be, like the comfortable bed we mentioned in the last step.
 Be consistent with immediately taking the cat out of the crib, saying “No,” and placing the cat in a preferred area of the home.
 This training period can take a while, so be patient and start early.

 5. Aluminum Foil

 Before the baby arrives, if the earlier steps are not working, you can try to make the crib less comfortable for the cat when it jumps in.
 Aluminum foil is noisy, and most cats do not like it.
-You can put a layer of aluminum foil over the mattress, and there is a good chance that the cat will quickly jump out if it jumps in.
+You can put a layer of aluminum foil over the mattress, and there is a good chance that the cat will quickly jump back out if it jumps in.
 The aluminum foil will also help alert you that your cat is in the crib so you can react quicker.
-It usually doesn’t take too many attempts before it quits jumping on the foil, and this can be an effective method for keeping the cat out of the crib.
+It usually doesn’t take too many attempts before the cat quits jumping on the foil, so this can be an effective method for keeping the cat out of the crib.

 6. Double-Sided Tape